Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CLFSgP1ywbI.md

 ### Transcript

-> uh the hubs have a live feed from discord oh that would be pretty cool my dementor
+> the hubs have a live feed from discord oh that would be pretty cool my dementor